Language: EN

 y = 3

-result = 5 + 3; # Sum operator +
+result = 5 + 3; # Addition operator +

 result = x > y; # Greater than comparison operator >

-result = x > 4 and x > y; # Logical and operator
+result = x > 4 and x > y; # Logical operator and

 There are various types of operators used in programming languages, including:

-Internal operation of operators
+Internal functioning of operators Advanced

 Internally, each operator is translated into a set of instructions that perform the corresponding specific function.